cscribn/README-manager/README.md

 # README-user-manual

-## How To
+## Things I like

-### Communicate
+For both myself and others.

-* Let's inform each other, early and often.
+### Communication

-* Close the loop on everything we open.
+* Informing early and often.
-* If you present a problem, propose a solution.
+* Closing the loop on everything that is opened.
-  * Unless it's a must-know/urgent.
+* Proposing a solution when presenting a problem.

-### Take Action
+### Taking Action

-* Put yourself in my shoes.
-I'll do the same for you.
+* Putting one's self in someone else's shoes.
-* Do what you can, where you are, with what you have.
+* Doing what you can, where you are, with what you have.
-* There will be issues that aren't your fault, but are your problem, and we'll face them together.
+* Helping face issues that aren't one's fault, but are one's problem.
-* I'd rather that you stay aggressive and sometimes miss dates than being conservative and always hit dates.
+* Staying aggressive and sometimes missing dates rather than being conservative and always hitting dates.
-* Take risks.
-Clean up what you mess up.
+* Taking risks.
+Cleaning up the messes.

 ## My Personality

 * I do better with gradual processing than real-time.
 * I tend to show very little emotion.

-* (Clifton) Strengths
+### (Clifton) Strengths

 * Analytical
   * I search for reasons and causes, and think about all factors.
 * Learner
   * The process of learning and continuously improving excites me.
 * Individualization
   * I figure out how people who are different can work together productively.